apache/druid-website-src/druid-powered.md

 * [Using Druid to fight ad fraud](https://imply.io/post/using-druid-to-fight-ad-fraud)

-## Travelmykashmir

-[Travelmykashmir](https://www.travelmykashmir.com/)is a reliable cab and [bike rental service in Srinagar](https://www.bikerentalsrinagar.com
-).
-We offer you comfortable, well-maintained cabs and bikes for your local or long distance travel.
-If you are looking for safe, secure and comfortable journey in the city then book a cab with us.

 ## Trendyol.com - Alibaba Group Company

 Trendyol, which is the largest e-commerce company in Turkey, uses Druid for real-time analytics.
 It is mostly used for providing insights to their suppliers.